 Best of both worlds

 There are times when the requirements of a project demand the development of a custom system that could sustain and scale for a long time.
-Couple it with timeline or budget restriction or both, it would be beneficial to find a delicate combination of Buy and Build.
+Couple it with a timeline or budget restriction; finding a delicate combination of Buy and Build would be beneficial.

-Businesses who want to have control over intellectual property would need to consider the repercussions of subscribing to third party systems very closely.
-Not to mention there is dire need for scalability and flexibility.
-In such cases, it is better to have majority of the core infrastructure custom built with the exception of few features that are redundant, such as in most cases, Account Management, AI capabilities, Payment Systems, Video Management Systems and Players, Document Management Systems etc. Building these in a custom fashion if it is not a core value for your business, unless you are in one of these verticals as a core offering, of course.
+Businesses that want to have control over intellectual property need to consider the repercussions of subscribing to third-party systems very closely.
+Not to mention there is a dire need for scalability and flexibility.
+In such cases, it is better to have most of the core infrastructure custom built except for a few redundant features, such as, in most cases, Account Management, AI capabilities, Payment Systems, Video Management Systems and Players, Document Management Systems, etc. If it is not a core value for your business, you are building these in a custom fashion unless you are in one of these verticals as a core offering.

-Another important factor to be evaluated while using a third-party system for features that are not core, is that how easy it would be to switch to another similar provider if things go awry with the current one.
-A good preparation for this is to architect the system appropriately from the beginning, such that there is enough decoupling of the third-party systems.
+Another essential factor to be evaluated while using a third-party system for features that are not core is how easy it would be to switch to another similar provider if things go awry with the current one.
+Good preparation for this is to architect the system appropriately from the beginning so there is enough decoupling of the third-party scenarios.
 In that way, moving from one system to another similar would not be a nightmare.

 Variations by type

 When setting up an e-commerce system, it can be very tempting to go with some pre-existing platforms.
-There are a number of good existing e-commerce systems that can help you get set up quickly, and can integrate well with simple websites, such as WooCommerce or CloudCraze.
+Several sound existing e-commerce systems can help you get set up quickly and integrate well with simple websites like WooCommerce or CloudCraze.

-For most small businesses, this is a route that makes a good deal of sense.
-However, typically as can happen you may wish to expand beyond what these platforms can provide, so you may be considering creating a custom system.
-Many packages do not have the flexibility to manage your interface in the way you want it to work.
-You have a lot more agility with a custom built system and you have the freedom to make modifications you need.
+For most small businesses, this route makes a good deal of sense.
+However, typically as can happen, you may wish to expand beyond what these platforms can provide, so you may be considering creating a custom system.
+Many packages do not have the flexibility to manage your interface the way you want it to work.
+You have much more agility with a custom-built system and the freedom to make the necessary modifications.

 On the other hand, building an e-commerce platform is not easy.
-You may need quite a bit of expertise and labor to be able to not only get it running, but also to maintain it.
+You may need quite a bit of expertise and labor to run and maintain it.
 The real issue with e-commerce comes down to cost.